eparey/pesci/wiki/How-to-Run.rst

 List of available options
 ==========================

 This page provides a description of all available options when running pesci.
-For more details on input and output files, including R code to prepare input files, please see [] and [].
-For examples use cases with specific options, please see [].
+For more details on input and output files, including R code to prepare input files from Seurat objects, please see [] and [].
+For example use cases with specific options, please see [].

 Minimal command-line examples